gilbertfrancois/gilbertfrancois.github.io/01_helloworld_openmsx.md

-# Hello World, compile, run and debug on openMSX
+# Hello World: compile, run and debug on openMSX

+_Gilbert Francois Duivesteijn_

 **Step 1**: Watch the tutorial from ChibiAkumas to know what the code is doing: